pythological/unification/README.md

 ## Examples

-`unification` has built-in support for most Python data types:
+`unification` has built-in support for unifying most Python data types via the function `unify`:

 ```python
 >>> from unification import *